VAT Control Statement (ʺVAT Listings e-formʺ)

 Changes after due date for VAT Control Statement submission: Corrective VAT Control Statement shall be submitted within 5 working days after detection of irregularities.
 All data from previous submission including the corrections shall be declared.

 The VAT Control Statement has to be submitted electronically.
 The VAT Control Statement e-form is available on the website of the Financial Administration of the Czech Republic:www.mojedane.cz.

 More information about this topic including the structure and .xml format is available (in the Czech language) under the following links:

-- instructions to fill in particular sections of the VAT Control Statement and a general overview (.pdf)
+- Guidelines for filling out the VAT Control Statement e-form and general overview

 Possible sanctions (applicable after 1st January 2016):

 If a taxable person registered for VAT does not submit a VAT Control Statement within the due date, the following sanctions will be applied (Article 101h Section 1(a),(b),(c),(d) of the VAT Act):

 a) 1 000 CZK, if the VAT Control Statement is submitted after the due date without summons from the Tax Administration,

 b) 10 000 CZK, if the VAT Control Statement is submitted within the deadline given by the Tax Administration in issued and delivered summons,

 c) 30 000 CZK, if the Corrective VAT Control Statement is not submitted although summons to submit a Corrective VAT Control Statement were issued and delivered by the Tax Administration,